 • While Brussels sprouts roast, dice potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
 Bring to a boil and cook until potatoes are tender, 15-20 minutes. • Reserve ½ cup potato cooking liquid, then drain and return potatoes to pot. • Mash with sour cream, 1 TBSP butter (2 TBSP for 4 servings), salt, and pepper until smooth, adding splashes of reserved potato cooking liquid as needed. • Keep covered off heat until ready to serve.

 • While potatoes cook, pat pork* dry with paper towels; season all over with salt and pepper. • Heat a drizzle of olive oil in pan used for sauce over medium-high heat.
 Add pork and cook until browned and cooked through, 4-6 minutes per side.

-• Divide mashed potatoes, Brussels sprouts, and pork between plates.
-Top pork with apple pan sauce.
-(TIP: If sauce has cooled, reheat in microwave for 30 seconds or add back to pan with a splash of water; cook over medium heat, stirring, until warm.)
-Serve.
+• Divide Brussels sprouts, mashed potatoes, and pork between plates.
+Top pork with apple pan sauce and serve.
+TIP: If sauce has cooled, reheat in microwave for 30 seconds or return to pan with a splash of water; cook over medium heat, stirring, until warm.

 Pork is fully cooked when internal temperature reaches 145°.